amirongit/notecode/django.md

 ### The Model Layer
 #### Models
 models are the definitive source of information about relational data, inheriting `django.db.models.Model`.<br>
-usually, each model represents a table, & its attributes correspond to DB columns.<br>
+usually, each model represents a table & its attributes correspond to DB columns.<br>
 `django.db.models.Model` provides an automatically generated DB access API.<br>
 each model's table name is derived from its metadata.